xmos/sw_usb_audio/doc/sw_ep0.rst

 is atomic between cores and the decoupler core only reads from the array (ordering between writes and reads is unimportant in this case).
-Inline assembly is used by the decoupler core to access the array, avoiding the parallel usage checks in XC.
+Inline assembly is used by the decoupler core to access the array, avoiding the parallel usage checks of XC.

 If volume control is implemented in the mixer, Endpoint 0 sends a mixer command to the mixer to change the volume.
 Mixer commands are described in :ref:`usb_audio_sec_mixer`.